shamimulalam/userization/README.md

 #### Extra
     Extra fretures are here
 ##### canViewButton()
-    It's a global function. it take to parameter. first one is required and second one is optional.
+    It's a global function. it take two parameter. first one is required and second one is optional.
      - First Parameter => send uri or route
         Ex. canViewButton('permission/create');
      - Second Parameter => type is it URI or Route. default is URI. if you send route then you have to mention it.